sijnstra/agon-projects/PCXview/README.md

 # PCXview
 Loads a .PCX format image on Agon.
 The following formats are supported:

-* 640 wide in 16 colours, up to 480 high
+* Up to 640 x 480 in 16 colours
-* 800 wide in 4 colours, up to 600 high
+* Up to 800 x 600 in 4 colours
-* 1024 wide in 4 colours, up to 768 high
+* Up to 1024 x 768 wide in 4 colours

 The loader assumes that the x-offset and y-offset are zero, and that the image is in a single plane with 4 bits per pixel (for either 4 or 16 colours).

-Images are vertically centred where possible.
+Images are first checked to see if they fit within 640x480, if not, then checked for 800x600, and finally 1024x768.
+If the image is too wide for 1024x768, the software will exit.
+If the image is too tall for 768, it will display the top 768 lines.
+The images are centred when displayed.

 You can assemble using `ez80asm PCXview.asm` or download your the pre-built binary `PCXView.bin`.